vineelko/patina/docs/src/dev/documenting.md

 ## Common Sections

-All sections are describing as `## section <section_name>` inside inline doc comments.
-These are a common set of these sections used below, however do not hesitate to create a custom section if it is appropriate.
+All sections are described as `## <section_name>` inside inline doc comments.
+These are a common set of sections used below, however do not hesitate to create a custom section if it is appropriate.

 ### Examples

 The examples section is used to provide example usage to a user using the inline code markdown functionality e.g. ```` ``` ````.
-The great thing about writing examples, is that `cargo test` will run these examples and fail if they are incorrect.
-This ensures your examples are always up date!
+The great thing about writing examples is that `cargo test` will run these examples and fail if they are incorrect.
+This ensures your examples are always up to date!

-There are situations where you may expect the example to not compile, fail, panic, etc. To support this, you can pass attributes to the inline code examples, to tell rust what to expect.
+There are situations where you may expect the example to not compile, fail, panic, etc. To support this, you can pass attributes to the inline code examples, to tell Rust what to expect.
 Some supported attributes are `should_panic`, `no_run`, `compile_fail`, and `ignore`.

 Including `#[doc(html_playground_url = "https://playground.example.com/")]` will allow examples to